sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 #### Macsec enabled on all interfaces and the DUT is rebooted

 - Check the macsec docker comes up and macsec sessions are established.

+#### Verify mismatched primary Macsec key reboot behavior

+- Configure Macsec between neighbor and DUT with a mismatched CAK
+- Save config on DUT and reboot
+- Verify macsec connection is not re-established after reboot
+- Remove mismatched CAK